Associate of Science in Business Administration (ASBA)

 Primary objectives in this program include equipping with students with the knowledge and ability to:

-- Acquire a basic understanding and build a foundation in the business field including accounting, economics, management, marketing, management, human resources management, operations management, and strategy;
+- Acquire a basic understanding and build a foundation in the business field including accounting, economics, and basic leadership;

 - Understand the basic concepts of supervision and leadership;